Climate neutrality for the future is happening.

 Reducing our own business emissions

 Fossil fuels are not a long-term option for a society that wants to achieve climate neutrality, nor for the Vattenfall of the future.
 Lignite and hard coal do not longer fit in to our strategy.
 By divesting our lignite operations in 2016, we have reduced our annual CO2 emissions from 84 million tonnes to 23 million tonnes in 2017.
-More than half of our remaining CO2 emissions come from our coal-fired condensing/CHP plants in Germany and the Netherlands (16 million tonnes), and most of the remainder from gas-fired units in the two countries (6 million tonnes).
-These figures will decrease further with the sale of the heat business in Hamburg, the decommissioning of Hemweg 8 in the Netherlands, and Reuter C in Berlin in 2019.
-Vattenfall has decided to completely phase out coal in its heat portfolio in Germany by 2030 and in the Netherlands already by 2020.
+These figures have decreased further to approximately 19 million tonnes in 2019 with the sale of the heat business in Hamburg, the decommissioning of Hemweg 8 in the Netherlands and Reuter C in Berlin in 2019.
+Vattenfall has decided to completely phase out coal in its heat portfolio in Germany by 2030 and in the Netherlands this was achieved already in 2020.

 In the Nordic region, Vattenfall’s business already today has low emissions with practically 100 percent of the electricity production based on renewable hydro power and low-emitting nuclear production.
-The company aims to become totally climate neutral in the Nordic region by 2025, including its heat business.
+We aim to become totally climate neutral in the Nordic region by 2025, including its heat business.

 Reducing our supplier emissions

-Vattenfall is also engaging in efforts to help its suppliers reduce their greenhouse gas emissions, primarily associated with coal mining, gas production and nuclear fuel, as well as in the supply of components and maintenance.
-With the support of emissions data from Life Cycle Assessments and ongoing dialogues with suppliers, we are making a concerted effort to reduce these emissions (our supplier emissions were 5 Mt/year in 2017).
-We are targeting strategic suppliers and requiring information on their management of climate aspects while looking for reduction opportunities in connection with new contracts.
-We support joint initiatives to reduce emissions and are setting clear requirements for suppliers and contractors to reduce their environmental impacts and set targets for reducing their carbon footprints.
+Where possible, Vattenfall seeks to reduce its scope 3 emissions.
+We do this with the support of emissions data from Life Cycle Assessments and through dialogues with suppliers we are making a concerted effort to reduce these emissions.
+For example: We are targeting strategic suppliers and requiring information on their management of climate aspects while looking for reduction opportunities in connection with new contracts.
+We are introducing environmental requirements in our public tenders and we support and initiate joint initiatives to reduce emissions throughout the supply chain.

 Reducing our customer emissions